 Meet the team

 Olga Ulturgasheva (PhD; Cambridge) serves as a Principal Investigator and leads the ‘Russia’ Team.
-She will facilitate a synergistic dialogue between the ‘Russia’ team members, Russian natural scientists and Siberian indigenous reindeer herders and hunters; and will contribute to collaborative exchange with the KCL-based ‘China’ team.
-Dr Ulturgasheva has carried out ethnographic research on childhood and adolescence, narrative and memory, animist and nomadic cosmologies, reindeer herding and hunting, climate change and the latest envrionmental transformations in Siberia and Alaska.
-Since 2006 she has been engaged in a number of international projects exploring human and non-human personhood, youth resilience, climate change and adaptation patterns in Siberia, American Arctic and Amazonia.
+She will facilitate a synergistic dialogue between the ‘Russia’ team members, Russian as well international natural scientists and Siberian Indigenous reindeer herders and hunters.
+For two decades she has been engaged in a number of anthropological, collaborative and cross-disciplinary studies exploring human and non-human personhood, animist cosmologies, climate change, resilience, and adaptation patterns in the Arctic.
 She is the author of Narrating the Future in Siberia: Childhood, Adolescence and Autobiography among the Eveny (Berghahn Books 2012) and co-editor of Animism in Rainforest and Tundra: Personhood, Animals, Plants and Things in Contemporary Amazonia and Siberia (Berghahn 2012).
+Her latest book, Risky Futures: Climate, Geopolitics and Local Realities in the Uncertain Circumpolar North (Berghahn Book 2022) which she edited together with Barbara Bodenhorn, focuses on the latest implications of climate change for our understanding of environmental risk, co-production of knowledge, and cross-disciplinary collaboration.

 Mally Stelmaszyk (PhD; University of Edinburgh) is a Post-Doctorate Research Associate in Social Anthropology.
 She has conducted ethnographic research on cursing and shamanic practice in post-Soviet Tuva.
 In particular, her work focused on transformative qualities of sound and music in shamanic rituals and animistic relationships.
 Her research interests include shamanic practice, occultism, sounds and music art, post-colonialism, animism and addiction studies.
 Her recent publications are: Voiced into being: The power of sound and the phenomenon of cursing in Kyzyl, Tuva.
 Journal of the Royal Anthropological Institute.2021.
 Vol. 27 (1): 90-107; and Turbulent beings.
 Curses and systems of healing cooperation in post-Soviet Tuva.
 Curare, Journal of Medical Anthropology.
 2018.
 Vol. 41 (1+2): 51-62.